Fri. Mar 6th, 2026

 Highly Recommended:

-Hershel Shanks, editor of Biblical Archaeology Review, interviews Joseph A. Fitzmyer SJ (1920-2016).
+Hershel Shanks of the Biblical Archaeology Society interviews Joseph A. Fitzmyer, SJ (1920-2016).
 Fitzmyer studied at Loyala University Chicago (B.A., M.A.), KU Leuven, Johns Hopkins (Ph.D.
-1956 under William F. Albright), and the Pontifical Biblical Institute.
+1956 under W. F. Albright), and the Pontifical Biblical Institute.
 He taught at various institutions, retiring from The Catholic University of America.
-He is best known for his work in Aramaic, early Jewish literature, and the Semitic background of the New Testament.
+He is best known for his work in Aramaic and early Jewish literature.

-Cyrus Herzl Gordon (1908-2001) is interviewed by Gary A. Rendsburg (then of Cornell University, now of Rutgers University) at the Center for Advanced Judaic Studies (CAJS) at the University of Pennsylvania on Feb.
+Cyrus Herzl Gordon (1908-2001) is interviewed by Gary A. Rendsburg (then of Cornell, now of Rutgers) at the Center for Advanced Judaic Studies (CAJS) of the University of Pennsylvania on Feb.
 3, 1998.
 Born in Philadelphia, Gordon took his academic degrees from the University of Pennsylvania while having also studied at Gratz College and Dropsie College.
 His autobiography, A Scholar’s Odyssey, was published in 2000.

 Gary A. Rendsburg (Rutgers University) presents his “Life in Scholarship” covering 45 years of academic life held at a Festschrift Celebration Event on Nov.
 6, 2023.
 Rendsburg received his education at the UNC Chapel Hill (B.A.) and New York University (M.A. and Ph.D. in Hebrew Studies under Cyrus Gordon).
 He taught at Canisius College and Cornell University prior to teaching at Rutgers.
 He is best known for his work in Israelian Hebrew, Hebrew literature, and medieval Hebrew codicology, among other subjects.